Rendanic/check_MK-Plugins/README.md

     DBUSER='user:password:sysdba/sysoper:hostname:port'
     DBUSER_<ORACLE_SID>='user:password:sysdba/sysoper:hostname:port'

-DBUSER= is used as a default all normal Database Instances.
+DBUSER= is used as a default for all normal Database Instances.
 This can be overwritten by an individual configuration with DBUSER_<ORACLE_SID>.

 * sysdba/sysoper is empty